 Are you ready to face your worst fears?

-Halloween Horror Nights 2018 – overview and explanation
+Halloween Horror Nights 2019 – overview and explanation

-With the studio being the birthplace of the horror genre, Universal Studios prides itself on creating the most authentic and immersive Halloween experiences anywhere in Southern California.
+With the studio being the birthplace of the horror genre, Universal prides itself on creating the most authentic and immersive Halloween experiences anywhere in Southern California.
 There is no safe space inside the theme park, forcing you to come face-to-face with terrorizing monsters, roaming maniacs, and the jaw-dropping War of the Worlds set on the historic backlot.
 But all that’s during the night – throughout the day, you’ll still have access to all the fun and thrills of the park’s world-class attractions.

 Keep in mind that most nights in October do sell out quickly, so we highly recommend purchasing your tickets at least one week in advance.